ClientSession

-The ClientTransport subscribes to an Ably channel, decodes incoming messages through a codec, and builds a conversation tree.
-It exposes a default branch-aware View for rendering, plus methods for cancellation, turn tracking, and lifecycle management.
+The ClientSession subscribes to an Ably channel, decodes incoming messages through a codec, and builds a conversation tree.
+It owns the channel attach and the cancel-publish path, exposes a default branch-aware View for rendering, and lets you derive additional views over the same tree.

-Construct one with createClientTransport from the core entry point, or use the Vercel-pre-bound factory from @ably/ai-transport/vercel when the channel carries Vercel UIMessage content.
+Construct one with createClientSession from the core entry point.
+For Vercel UIMessage channels, use the pre-bound factory from @ably/ai-transport/vercel instead.

 1